 Accounting Settlement and Financial (con’t)

-If hedging transactions are done with other Enron affiliates, it will be necessary to identify the third party contracts entered into by that affiliate for hedge documentation on an Enron consolidated basis.
-Financial/Gas Accounting will get/identify the third party off-setting position(s) from the Enron affiliate and forward deal sheets to the traders to enter the deal(s) into the System as an off-setting position in a separate book to judge the effectiveness of the hedge(s) on a consolidated Enron basis.
-Accounting will complete the hedging documentation for the third party offsetting contract.
+On Hedging Transactions done with other Enron affiliates, Gas Accounting will assess third party effectiveness on an Enron consolidated basis.

 Contracts requiring Physical Settlement are scheduled and allocated independent of Traders by Market Services.

-Accounting will Close Days in the System.
-Closing Days function allows you to "lock" trades and prices as they were entered on any one day.
-When a day is closed, you may not enter new prices or edit existing ones with price dates earlier than the most recent closed day.
-You may not enter or edit trades with inception dates equal to days that have been closed.
+Gas Accounting will Close Days in the System.
+Closing Days function allows Gas Accounting to "lock" trades and prices as they were entered on any one day.
+When a day is closed, Gas Accounting/Traders may not enter new prices or edit existing ones with price dates earlier than the most recent closed day.
+Gas Accounting/Traders may not enter or edit trades with inception dates equal to days that have been closed.
 Furthermore, Closing Days is required to run P&L reports using DAILY, MONTHLY, and QUARTERLY variance reports.
-Also, only Accounting has the security to reopen days to correct for input errors.
+Also, only Gas Accounting has the security to reopen days to correct for input errors.

 Settlement instructions established and modified independent of the traders.